JorgeFerrer/liferay-docs/discover/new-articles/Settings framework.md

 Default values had to be provided in the client code, when calling the API, which made it difficult to track them.

 To finish with, it was not clear which configured values were shared among different portlets or unique per portlet instance.

+The Settings framework was designed to address all this limitations and make it possible for Liferay developers to make their portlets and services highly configurable with very little effort.

 ## Concepts